wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

 ### Developmental laws of technical systems

+Even the authorized English version (sent to me on 10 November 2019) displays the scheme with Russian wordings in that place.
+Moreover, the scheme is different to the scheme in the Russian version, probably a reaction on my objections to the quite special wording used in the first version.

+The scheme is only available as image so far (a tikz version is in preparation).
+For the moment I reproduced in the LaTeX versions the scheme as image (in Russian) and added translations of the different developmental laws (or tendencies in several places of the improved version).

-Also there a quite special wording is used.
-I matched my translation with the German wording in (Koltze/Souchkov) so the translation is only approximative.
+I matched my German translation with the German wording in (Koltze/Souchkov) so the translation is only approximative.
+The English LaTeX version contains also such an (not authorized) addition, obtained from the German version by bare translation, incorporating the changes of nomination in the improved Russian version.

 One law is not contained in the list of (Koltze/Souchkov), the

 Law of Replacement of man